How to Make Rye Bread

 • Let bread cool slightly before slicing: As your bread cools, the structure inside firms up.
 Let the bread set before slicing off a piece.

-Rye bread is at its absolute best fresh out of the oven.
-Try to enjoy your bread the same day you make it, incorporating it into meals and snacks throughout the day.
-If you can’t enjoy it right away, you can store it at room temperature in a bread box or paper bag for up to a few days.
-If you won’t slice into it the first day, or need to make rye bread several days ahead of an event, you can freeze it in an airtight container.
-Revive it in the oven or a toaster to restore its crusty exterior and chewy inside.
+• Freeze your rye bread to keep it fresh: If you don’t plan to slice into it the first day, or need to make rye bread several days ahead of an event, you can freeze the bread in an airtight container.
+Revive it in the oven or a toaster to restore its crusty exterior and chewy inside..

-If you have a KitchenAid® Stand Mixer, the KitchenAid® Bread Bowl with Baking Lid is the perfect companion for homemade bread, start to finish.
+If you have a KitchenAid® stand mixer, the KitchenAid® Bread Bowl with Baking Lid1 is the perfect companion for homemade bread, start to finish.
 Mix, knead, proof and bake all in one bowl.
 The accessory features a lid that traps steam when baking to create an environment similar to a traditional steam oven.
 The ceramic bowl design retains and delivers even heat throughout the baking process, giving your bread a crispy crust and thorough bake.
-Make rye bread at home along with other craft-quality breads like basic boule, brioche, cranberry oat walnut and more.
-Shop essential bread-making tools from KitchenAid, or explore all stand mixer attachments.